RiccardoBiffi/wallet-lib-test-tools/src/bitcoin/README.md

 This guide will walk you through the process of setting up a Bitcoin regtest network and Fulcrum, an SPV server for Bitcoin.

+the library `bitcoin-core.js` uses local bitcoin and electrum node for testing.

 ## Table of Contents

 1. [Prerequisites](#prerequisites)